-There are currently only four reported cases of an AML tumour carrying the DNMT3A p.Arg771GIn mutation which was present as a germline mutation in the Amish TBRS patients in our study.
-Biochemical measurements of DNMT3A enzyme show that mutations at both the Arg771 and Arg882 residues result in reduced methyltransferase activity, with a greater degree of reduction resulting from Arg882 variants compared to Arg771 variants (2.4 fold difference) (Holz-Schietinger et al. 2012).
-Given this reduced methyltransferase activity, we may expect to observe more pronounced changes in DNA methylation in patients with germline variants affecting Arg882 when compared to variants affecting other amino acid residues such as Arg771.
-Our data reflected this notion, with alteration Arg882 displaying markedly greater methylation changes compared to the other DNMT3A mutations investigated in this study.
-Currently available literature suggests that the risk of haematological malignancy in TBRS individuals may vary depending on the specific pathogenic variant underling their condition (Hollink et al. 2017).
-The significantly advanced epigenetic age that we observed in association with p.Arg882Cys may explain why haematological malignancy has to date only been reported in two TBRS patients, one harbouring this germline variant and the second the p.Tye735Ser variant, the latter not being assessed in this study (Hollink et al. 2017; Tatton-Brown et al. 2018).
+There are currently only four reported cases of an AML tumor carrying the DNMT3A p.Arg771Gln substitution.
+Biochemical measurements of DNMT3A show that mutations at both the Arg771 and Arg882 residues result in reduced methyltransferase activity, with a greater degree of reduction resulting from Arg882 variants compared with Arg771 variants (2.4-fold difference) (Holz-Schietinger et al. 2012).
+Given this reduced methyltransferase activity, we may expect to observe more pronounced changes in DNA methylation in patients with germline variants affecting Arg882 compared with variants affecting other amino acid residues such as Arg771.
+Our data reflected this notion, with alteration Arg882 displaying markedly greater methylation changes compared with the other DNMT3A mutations investigated in this study.
+Currently, available literature suggests that the risk of hematological malignancy in TBRS individuals may vary depending on the specific pathogenic variant underling their condition (Hollink et al. 2017).
+The significantly advanced epigenetic age that we observed in association with p.Arg882Cys may explain why hematological malignancy has to date only been reported in two TBRS patients, one harboring this germline variant and the second the p.Tyr735Ser variant, the latter not being assessed in this study (Hollink et al. 2017; Tatton-Brown et al. 2018).

-In summary, our findings identify widespread DNA hypomethylation in genes involved in morphogenesis, development, differentiation and malignancy in TBRS patients.
+In summary, our findings identify widespread DNA hypomethylation in genes involved in morphogenesis, development, differentiation, and malignancy in TBRS patients.
 TBRS patients also displayed highly accelerated DNA methylation aging.
-Our studies additionally defined phenotype related altered epigenetic aging in two histone methyltransferase disorders; NSD1 Sotos syndrome overgrowth disorder and KMT2D Kabuki syndrome growth impairment.
-Taken together, these findings provide important new insights into the role of DNMT3A during development, and of relevance to haematological malignancy, and define perturbation to epigenetic machinery and biological ageing as common themes in overgrowth and growth deficiency syndromes.
+Our studies additionally defined phenotype-related altered epigenetic aging in two histone methyltransferase disorders: NSD1 Sotos syndrome overgrowth disorder and KMT2D Kabuki syndrome growth impairment.
+Taken together, these findings provide important new insights into the role of DNMT3A during development and of relevance to hematological malignancy, and define perturbation to epigenetic machinery and biological aging as common themes in overgrowth and growth deficiency syndromes.